hyperledger/indy-besu/indy-besu/docs/design/registry.md

           we have to restore its original form
 * Inferiority of the performed validation
 * Contract size is very big and exceed the limit for public network
+  * We had to change default contract size setting in the Besu config
-  * Deployment limitation as contracts can be deployed only to gas free networks
+  * Deployment limitation, as contracts can be deployed only to gas free networks
 * Inefficient from the gas point of view
 * Finiteness as we can support only specific object versions and formats without upgrade
+  * For example, if new service type supported we need to update both: contract and VDR
+* Strong relationship with VDR library - it does conversion of formats

 ##### Validation we do for the moment